 Immediately after an animal has been killed, the hunter must indicate the date of kill by cutting out the appropriate month and day from the tag provided with the license and securely attach it to the antler on an antlered animal or in a slit in the ear on antlerless to prevent its removal.
-The tag, placed immediately upon the antler or slit in ear, shall remain with the antlers or head until March 31, 2015.
-After the antlers, head, or hide have been removed from the carcass, the carcass tag shall remain with the carcass or processed meat until consumed or until March 31, 2015.
+The tag, placed immediately upon the antler or slit in ear, shall remain with the antlers or head until March 31, 2016.
+After the antlers, head, or hide have been removed from the carcass, the carcass tag shall remain with the carcass or processed meat until consumed or until March 31, 2016.

-In no case is it legal to possess or transport an elk, moose, or bighorn sheep unless it is properly tagged.
+In no case is it legal to possess or transport an elk or moose unless it is properly tagged.
 The tag must remain with the carcass until it is cut up and packaged as food.
 The tag must be kept for inspection until all meat is consumed.
 No person may reuse or attempt to reuse any tag issued.
 Tags are non-transferable.
-Anyone who harvests a bighorn sheep in North Dakota must have it plugged by North Dakota Game and Fish Department personnel.
 Any person who violates this requirement may be convicted of a noncriminal offense and a \$250 fee.